 Keats’ health was declining just as his literary career was in the ascension, with the collection Lamia, Isabella, The Eve of St. Agnes and Other Poems receiving favourable reviews in the Edinburgh Review and London Magazine.
 But, in February of 1820, he began coughing up blood and diagnosed himself with having terminal tuberculosis.
-Keats began to purposely distance himself from Fanny, but spent his last months in England living with her and her mother after falling out with Leigh Hunt.
+Keats began to purposely distance himself from Fanny, but spent his last months in England living with her and her mother.
 In November 1820, Keats travelled to Italy with his friend Joseph Severn with the aim of recovering his health.
 After a few months of struggle he died there on 23rd February 1821.
 He asked his gravestone to be unnamed, and to be marked merely with the epitaph: ‘Here lies one whose name was writ in water’.

 He died young and in love, passing away from tuberculosis at 25.
 But the work he left behind — much of it written in just a few short years — is acclaimed and has achieved cultural significance.
 His odes and epics were musically unmatched and emotionally urgent, and, like other Romantic poets, he strove for the eternal and ‘sublime’, trying through poetry to explore the “untrodden region[s] of [his] mind.”